-As a saver rather than a spender, I mainly looked forward to those shopping trips for the social time to chat and hang out with my girlfriends, much more than trying on jeans and tanks in dimly lit dressing rooms with doors that never quite seemed to latch properly.
-(Especially the curtain “doors” at Forever 21 that simply flowed down from the ceiling—those always made me nervous!)
+As a saver rather than a spender, I mainly looked forward to those shopping trips for the social time to chat and hang out with my friend, much more than trying on jeans and tanks in dimly lit dressing rooms with doors that never quite seemed to latch properly.
+(Especially the curtain “doors” at Forever 21 that simply flowed down from the ceiling — those always made me nervous!)

 As a result, I typically returned home with a fairly full wallet and only one or two new pieces to add to my closet, but I almost always brought back a certain white paper bag with red scripted lettering… From Mrs. Fields!